MarkSkrebtsov/Rules-framework/README.md

   2) greedy search, for each of the transmitted branches the greedy algorithm goes through the remaining branches, thus selecting the best combination at the moment.

-(All algorithms are described in more detail in the notebook itself)
+(All algorithms are described in more detail in the py-file itself)